 Gestational Surrogacy in MN: A Guide for Prospective Surrogates

-If you are a Minnesotan considering becoming a gestational surrogate, there are a few important things to know about the process.
-This article will provide a comprehensive guide to the steps involved in becoming a surrogate in Minnesota and offer tips on how to navigate the process smoothly.
+If you are a Minnesotan considering becoming a surrogate — often referred to by the more traditional term, surrogate mother — there are a few important things to know about the process.
+This article will provide a comprehensive guide to the steps involved in becoming a gestational surrogate in Minnesota and offer tips on how to navigate the process smoothly.

 What is gestational surrogacy?

 Gestational surrogacy is a type of surrogacy in which a woman carries a fertilized embryo that is not biologically related to her.
 This embryo is created using in vitro fertilization (IVF) and can be created using the intended parents' sperm and egg, or using donor sperm and/or eggs.
 The surrogate has no genetic connection to the child she is carrying and is therefore referred to as a gestational carrier.